Licensed legal services providers

 The Law Society of Scotland is the only approved regulator of LPs in Scotland.
 Approval was granted on application to the Scottish Government.
 The legislation limits the number of regulators to three.

 Yes, in respect of the legal services.
 Part of the regulatory set up for LPs is a robust complaints procedure comparable with the complaints procedure for traditional legal firms.
-Similarly, all LPs must carry professional indemnity insurance and contribute to the Client Protection Fund.
+Similarly, all LPs must carry professional indemnity insurance and contribute to the Law Society of Scotland's Client Protection Fund.

 A launch date is not yet available.